VaniaCortez/VaniaCortez.GitHub.io/WorldBankIDA.md

 For this article, I analyzed the credits/grants statements of IDA to answer the following questions:

-1)	What is the average principal amount loan to countries?
+1)	What is the average principal amount of a loan to a country?

-2)	What are the top 5 countries with the most loan transactions per country?
+2)	What are the top 5 countries with the most loan transactions?

 3)	Which country has the highest obligation amount due?